Stylized Water 2 documentation

 Trello Board

-In 2024, with the release of Unity 6, future development will branch off into a separate asset (v1.7+), so that users who contributed in 2020-2023 can choose to receive updates onwards in 2024-20xx.
+In 2024, with the release of Unity 6, future development will branched off into Stylized Water 3, so that users who contributed in 2020-2023 can choose to receive updates onwards in 2024-20xx, and benefit from a range of new features.
+Whilst SW2 can remain stable and available for projects in the final stages of development.
+Bug fixes will still be applied, but new features target SW3.

 Extensions